gravitational/gravity/docs/6.x/pack.md

 ## Helm Integration

-It is possible to use [Helm](https://docs.helm.sh/) charts as a way to package and install applications as every Gravity cluster comes with a preconfigured Tiller server and its client, Helm.
+It is possible to use [Helm](https://docs.helm.sh/) charts as a way to package and install applications as every Gravity Cluster comes with a preconfigured Tiller server and its client, Helm.

 Suppose you have the application resources directory with the following layout: